chandharlabs/yesdr-standard/docs/consortium/overview.md

 ### Steering Committee (SC)

-The **Steering Committee** is the highest decision-making body of the YESDR Consortium.
+The SC is the highest decision-making body of the YESDR Consortium.

 **Responsibilities:**